MASLAB/raspi-setup/README.md

 For each Raspberry Pi:
 1. Clone this repo with:
     `git clone https://github.com/MASLAB/raspi-setup`
-2. Run setup script, passing in team number as first argument and MASLAB year as second argument:
+2. Run setup script, passing in these argument in correct order:
+    1. Team number
+    2. MASLAB year
+    3. Number of Raspberry Pi's GPIO pin that is connected to Raven's RST pin (pinout.xyz)
+    4. Number of Raspberry Pi's GPIO pin that is connected to Raven's BOOT0 pin
-   `./setup.sh <team-number> <maslab-year>`
+    `./setup.sh <team-number> <maslab-year> <raven-rst-pin> <raven-bt0-pin`
 3. Copy SSH public key (output of script) and add it as a deploy key to the team repo

 And you're done!
 Keep this repo to update [Raven](https://github.com/MASLAB/raven) firmware: